resido-fhm/nova-permission/README.md

 ## Note

 Credits to [vyuldashev](https://github.com/vyuldashev).
-Since the original package hasn't been updated in years now, I created this fork with all the latest changes.
+Since the original package hasn't been updated for a while now and there's no sign from vyuldashev, I created this fork with all the latest changes.
 I use this mainly in my projects, but feel welcome to use it as well.
 PRs are also welcome.

 ## Installation